IAmSuyogJadhav/IAmSuyogJadhav/README.md

 - 🔭 I’m currently researching on theoretical aspects of computer vision.
 - :mortar_board: I’m currently pursuing a master's in computer science.
 - :book: I'm looking forward to learning the mathematics behind machine learning.
-- :computer: Apart from deep learning, I also take interest in  graphic design, photography, 3D pen art and other artistic endeavors.
+- :computer: Apart from deep learning, I also take interest in  speedcubing, graphic design, photography, 3D pen art and other creative endeavors.
 - 📫 Reach out to me @IAmSuyogJadhav on all major social platforms.
 - :black_nib: I occasionally write blogs on [suyogjadhav.com](https://suyogjadhav.com)
 - ⚡ Fun fact: I once wrote a piece of code that worked without any errors right away.